LandingHeart/imageProcessing/README.md

 # Image processing with Python and OpenCv

-### The data folder contains the .xml from Opnecv, trained data to detect faces.
-To run in terminal cd to imageProcessing.
-And python filename.py
+### Add the path to opencv/data/haard_cascade to the path variable.
 * press Q to exit, main.py video output. face.py to see actual face recognition with tracking.

 ```